allenap/pgdo/README.md

 After installing the source (see above) run tests with: `cargo test`.

-**However**, it's important to test against multiple versions of PostgreSQL.
-The tests will look for all PostgreSQL runtimes on `PATH` and run tests for all of them.
+Most tests use pgdo's platform-specific knowledge to test against all of the PostgreSQL runtimes that are installed.
+When writing new tests, try to mimic the pattern in preexisting tests to ensure that those tests are getting the broadest coverage.
+Specifically this means:

-First you must install multiple versions of PostgreSQL on your machine.
+- Install multiple versions of PostgreSQL on your machine.
 Read on for platform-specific notes.

-Once you've installed the versions you want, [`pgdo::runtime::strategy::default()`] may be able to automatically find them – and, since this function is used by tests, those runtimes will automatically be tested.
+- [`pgdo::runtime::strategy::default()`] may be able to automatically find those installed runtimes – this is the function used by tests.

+- If pgdo's platform-specific knowledge doesn't cover your platform, have a go at adding to it. [`pgdo::runtime::strategy::RuntimesOnPlatform`] is a good place to start.

 #### Debian & Ubuntu